mathieu-benoit/acm-workshop/content/monitoring-and-audit/verify-asm-version.md

 source ${WORK_DIR}acm-workshop-variables.sh
 ```

-[Managed Anthos Service Mesh](https://cloud.google.com/service-mesh/docs/managed/configure-managed-anthos-service-mesh) is a Google-managed control plane and an optional data plane that you simply configure.
+[Managed Anthos Service Mesh](https://cloud.google.com/service-mesh/docs/managed/configure-managed-anthos-service-mesh) is a Google-managed control plane and data plane that you simply configure.
 Google handles their reliability, upgrades, scaling and security for you.

-When we installed Anthos Service Mesh earlier in this workshop, we chose a specific [release channel](https://cloud.google.com/service-mesh/docs/managed/select-a-release-channel#available_release_channels).
-Anthos Service Mesh release channels are similar conceptually to GKE release channels but are independent of GKE release channels.
-Google automatically manages the version and upgrade cadence for each release channel.

-In Ingress Gateway and Bank of Anthos namespaces, we also enabled the Google-managed data plane.
-When [Google-managed data plane](https://cloud.google.com/service-mesh/docs/managed/auto-control-plane-with-fleet#managed-data-plane) is enabled, the sidecar proxies and injected gateways are automatically upgraded in conjunction with the managed control plane.

-With both features, managed control plane and managed data plane, you don't have to worry anymore about Istio version upgrades.

 You can view the versions of the control plane (`revision` column below) and data plane (`proxy-version` column below) in Metrics Explorer.
 Click on the link displayed by the command below:
 ```Bash